 3D tours are an integral part of the real estate sale.
 They offer buyers a glimpse into what it would be like to walk through a home even before they step foot through the front door.
 Luckily, there are solutions out there that can create 3D tours quickly and easily so anyone can get started.

 So, now that we’ve convinced you of the value of a 3D tour, how do you create the perfect one?
 Here are a few tips to make video tours like the pros.

 Select the right tools and equipment

 There’s a common misconception that creating virtual tours is costly, time-consuming and complicated.
-And, well, this was right!
-Before tools like Pivo, making quality 3D tours meant hiring a professional photographer with an expensive camera just to get usable results.
+This was right!
+Before tools like Pivo, making quality 3D tours meant hiring a professional photographer just to get usable results.
 Now, video solutions are available that allow you to capture beautiful photos and create a tour with just a smartphone.

 You should consider creating virtual tours regularly, which means you need a solution that works fast.
 360 cameras are quick, but if you also want to save costs, we suggest checking out interactive smart pods that let you do the same work but for more than half the cost.

 When it comes to 3D video tours, lighting is everything.
 It can transform a $500,000 home to a property that looks like it should be worth $1 million.
 With the right lighting, you can emphasize the beautiful details in a home and showcase exactly what makes it special.
 We suggest turning on every light to set a more welcoming mood.
 However, close all curtains and open all doors to make the space more open without interfering with the AI that scans the room to create the final product.